boostorg/mysql/README.md

 - OpenSSL.
 - CMake 3.13.0 or higher, if using CMake to build against the library (this is the preferred way).
 - Tested with MySQL v5.7.29, MySQL v8.0.19, MariaDB v10.3 and MariaDB v10.5.

-## Documentation and examples

-You can check the online user manual and reference [here](https://anarthal.github.io/boost-mysql-docs/index.html).
-The user manual contains a tutorial and several examples.

 ## Features